open-telemetry/opentelemetry-specification/specification/tracing-api.md

 `SpanData` MUST be an abstract class or interface.
-As `SpanData` is used for the code instrumentation, it is NOT expected alternative implementations of a `SpanData` will be supplied by consumer or telemetry.
+As `SpanData` is used for the code instrumentation, it is NOT expected alternative implementations of a `SpanData` will be supplied by consumer of telemetry (i.e. telemetry vendor).
 Typical use case for alternative implementations is to implement lazy calculation of properties and minimize the number of allocation required at instrumentation point.
 So it will be done by instrumentation code.
 For instance, alternative implementation of `SpanData` may hold a reference on an object.
 And all getters will be implemented by lazily calculating the required properties at a moment that `SpanData` is passed to one of exporters.

 Implementations of `SpanData` MUST return the same value in getters when that getter was called multiple times.
 It is also discouraged to throw exceptions